Marmare314/lemmify/src/lib.typ

 /// Generate a few common theorem kinds in the specified language.
 ///
+/// Returns a dictionary of the form
+/// `(theorem, lemma, corollary, remark, proposition, example, definition, proof, theorem-rules)`.
+/// The `theorem-rules` can be applied using a show statement.
+If `max-reset-level` is `none`
+/// it will be the same as @@theorem-rules().
+///
-/// This function accepts all parameters of `theorem-kind` once for proofs and
+/// This function accepts all parameters of @@theorem-kind() once for proofs and
 /// once for all kinds except for proofs.
-/// So for information on the missing parameters refer to `theorem-kind`.
 ///
 /// - group (str):
 /// - proof-group (str):
 /// - lang (str): The language in which the theorem kinds are generated.
 /// - style (style-function):
 /// - proof-style (style-function):
-/// - numbering (theorem-numbering-function):
+/// - numbering (theorem-numbering-function, none):
-/// - proof-numbering (theorem-numbering-function):
+/// - proof-numbering (theorem-numbering-function, none):
 /// - link-to (label, selector, selector-function, none):
 /// - proof-link-to (label, selector, selector-function, none):
 /// - subnumbering (numbering-function, str, none):